frioux/blog/content/posts/install-and-configure-the-ms-odbc-driver-on-debian.md

             libodbcinst.so.1 => /usr/lib/x86_64-linux-gnu/libodbcinst.so.1 (0x00007f3bc5a43000)
             ...

+_The version bump from 1 to 2 is an incredibly minimal change that's actually included in 2.3.0 as well.
+We haven't seen any breakage due to the modification.
+This is the reason we add the symlinks related to libodbc below.
+--frew_

+We need to add ODBC symlinks because unixODBC bumped their major version, but the native client doesn't build against version 2.
+The next commands should do
+that:

 Add a couple of symlinks in /usr/lib and the driver can find what it needs.

     $ cd /usr/lib